maxdavid/cpat-spring2013/README.md

 If you're anything like me, keeping updated on everything CPaT is quickly becoming a hassle.
 It feels like juggling crabs.

 So, I made this for myself to keep assigned schoolwork, lectures, documents, updates, and even my personal work **in one place.** But after talking to a few classmates, I realized it might be helpful to everyone.
 Cheers.

+***NOTE:*** *A lot of this README will feel like a tutorial.
+It's meant for a class with students of varying experience and knowledge.*

 ## How to use this Repo
 You *could* just bookmark this page and refer back to it for updates.
 That's cool, whatever.